lugnitdgp/Online-Judge/README.md

 "python.formatting.yapfArgs": ["--style={based_on_style: pep8, indent_width: 4, column_limit: 120}"],
 "python.linting.enabled": true
 ```
+## Message Broker setup
+This project uses RabbitMQ as the primary option for implementing the message broker service.
+To set it up you need to have Docker on your system:

+Instructions to set up Docker are [here](https://docs.docker.com/engine/install/ubuntu/)

+To pull Rabbit mq, run ``sudo docker pull rabbitmq`` in the terminal.

+We use the Management plugin version of RabbitMQ, so to do that run:
+``sudo docker run -d -p 15672:15672 -p 5672:5672 -e RABBITMQ_DEFAULT_USER={{ your_custom_user }} -e RABBITMQ_DEFAULT_PASS={{ your_custom_password }} rabbitmq:3-management``

+Check the management console at `http://host-ip:15672/` to see if the broker server is running fine.

+This will generate a broker-url of the format `amqp://{user}:{password}@{your_ip}:5672/`.
+Add this as the `CELERY_BROKER_URL` in the `.env` file for the project as well as the executors.

+## Second alternative to RabbitMQ - REDIS - (long connections cause problem)
-For the code execution part to function properly, you need to install redis.
+For the code execution part to function properly, you need to install a broker.
 Steps to install redis are as follows:

 1. `sudo apt install redis-server`
 2. `sudo nano /etc/redis/redis.conf`